-There is a lot of confusion about licensing when it comes to jet skis.
-They may not look like boats, but jet skis are classified as boats and are subject to the same boating laws as a 40 foot yacht.
+There is a lot of confusion about licensing when it comes to personal watercraft.
+They may not look like boats, but personal watercraft are classified as boats and are subject to the same boating laws as a 40 foot yacht.
 A PWC is considered a small vessel that uses an inboard jet as its primary source of propulsion.
 The operator(s) can either be sitting, standing or kneeling on the vessel rather than riding in it.

 In 2012, personal watercrafts accounted for 19 percent of boating accidents, including 770 casualties.
 These small vessels have to share the waterways with much larger boats, and it’s important to know how to safely and legally operate them.
 With a boating license and your life jacket, you’ll be prepared to drive.